NTUT-109AB8011/crawler/README.md

 # crawler
 #Aim of project
 Development using python or perl to fetch data on internet.
-Sorted Expansion rate of each stocks laid in three main country, Taiwan, China and America is the MUST coverage of this project.
+Sorted Expansion rate of each stocks laid in three main country, Taiwan, China and America is the MUST coverage of it.

 Deploy PyCharm to develop modules and packages.
 Plug-in Code-With-Me allows real time coding collaboratively.